s1ryx/skipbo/RULES.md

 6. End of Your Turn:

-End by discarding: At the end of each turn, discard one card from your hand to one of your discard piles.
+End by discarding: At the end of each turn, you must discard one card from your hand to one of your discard piles.

-If you have played all the cards in your hand and stockpile, you can skip the discard phase.
+If your hand becomes empty during your turn (from playing cards), you automatically draw 5 more cards from the deck.

+You must always discard one card to end your turn (you cannot skip the discard phase).

 Winning the Game: